jpshokar/iniread/readme.txt

-DISCLAIMER: This project will undergo a huge api-breaking change **soon!** and will be apart of the js_libs
+DISCLAIMER: This project will undergo a huge api-breaking change **soon!** and will be apart of the jp_libs

 readini
 ___________________________________________________________________